psu-arts-arch-3/art-203/lesson-2/intro-to-html.md

 Don't worry about the color yet, but just note that the &lt;div&gt; acts like a container for the two paragraph elements.
 There's some other behavior you can observe too in this generic example: the paragraphs are on separate lines, and the div stretches to fill the entire width of the window.
 Divs, paragraphs, images, and other HTML elements act like building blocks, stacking and nesting inside each other to make up the contents of a web page.

 In order for web browsers to render HTML correctly, it's expected to wrap the entire content of the page within an &lt;html&gt; element.
-The other major standard is that each page includes a &lt;head&gt; and &lt;body&gt; section.
+The other major standard is that each page includes a `<head>` and `<body>` section.
 The head is meant to contain invisible metadata like the page title; the body contains the actual content of the page.

 Here's a very basic template for an HTML file, including a couple standard declarations just to make sure everything runs smoothly: